eladyesh/EDR-NT-Hooks/README.md

 # EDR-NT-Hooks
-A method for seeing the function that are potentially hooked the EDR system.
+A method for discovering functions that are potentially hooked the EDR system.
 Checks for NT potentially hooked calls by the EDR system by looking at the inital sys stub
 ``` 4c 8b d1 b8 ```